meumobi/meumobi.github.io/_posts/2020-02-17-firebase-analytics-ionic.md

 #### Firebase account
 If you don’t have a Firebase account and project setup yet, the first thing we’ll need to do is to create a Firebase account and then [create a Firebase project](https://firebase.google.com/docs/web/setup#create-firebase-project).
 Both are free.

+## What you'll build
+To explore Analytics capabilities we'll use the conference starter ("A kitchen-sink application that shows off all Ionic has to offer").
+It contains out-of-the-box a lot of useful pages to illustrate following features:

+- Log Events
+- Set User Properties
+- Track Screens
+- Set a User ID

+There's no difference between iOS and Android in terms of implementation, then we'll focus on this tutorial on Android, because it's easier to build and test.
+But if you use these instructions on iOS App should works fine too.

 ## Implementation path